Joice-ops/Ladies-First-Bird-Classification-Project/README.md

 ## Model Summary
 - The classification model performed very well, achieving an overall accuracy of 92% across 15 bird species.
-- The lowest accuracy of 0.67 in Iwi, and 0.75 in Bald Eagle.
-Except Iwi and Bald Eagle, all precision and recall of other species exceed 0.80.
+- The lowest accuracy of 0.67 in Trumpter Swan, and 0.71 in Crow.
+Except them, all precision and recall of other species exceed 0.80.
 - The macro and weighted averages for precision, recall, and F1-score are all close to 0.92-0.94, confirming the model's effectiveness across the different classes.

 ## Evaluation